frankk00/chrisw/README.rst

 It contains:

-* a implemented authentication and authorization module
+* an implemented authentication and authorization module
 * a set of helper classes for daily development
 * an integrated gaesession in the framework
 * some useful hotfixs for Google AppEngine's django runtime